 I recently introduced Janky Jenny to my readers.

 She’s our broken down vintage camper trailer that we acquired through irrational decision making and Facebook Marketplace.

 Perhaps you think we’re a couple of swanky hipsters that adore vintage everything and dream of becoming minimalist-tiny-house-livers.

 Buuutttt…..that’s pretty far from the truth.
 We’re more along the lines of amateur do-it-yourselfers who have watched a little too much HGTV and have never owned their own house.
 So, we’re dying to do a little bit of renovating (and old furniture just isn’t cutting it anymore).

 In fact, the only thing the term vintage means to me is “old and janky, thus it will sell cheap enough that I can afford it.”
 Little did I know that restoring and renovating vintage campers is a WHOLE THING.

-Like there are people that do this for a living.
+Like….there are people that do this for a living.
 There are entire stores, websites, blogs, YouTube channels, books, clubs, and rallies dedicated to vintage campers.
 Owning a vintage camper is its own world and my ignorant ass just walked right up in it.